vlc-rpc/vlc-discord-rpc/README.md

 # VLC-RPC
-Updated Discord rich presence for VLC media player.
+An updated Discord rich presence for VLC media player.

 This is a modified version of the [Pigpog/vlc-discord-rpc project](https://github.com/Pigpog/vlc-discord-rpc), which is no longer being actively maintained.
 We have updated and enhanced the project by adding new features, such as album and show covers.